The Wood Duck Heron

-A regional favorite from noted New Hampshire fly fishing and fly tying legend Nick Lambrou, the Woodduck Heron has proven deadly on not only brook, brown and rainbow trout, but taken more than its fair share of landlocked Atlantic salmon as well.
-Though originally tied to represent an emerging hexagenia mayfly, this pattern also does an excellent job mimicking small baitfish like smelt, dace and other forage fish too.
+A regional favorite from noted New Hampshire fly fishing and fly tying legend Nick Lambrou, the Woodduck Heron has proven deadly not only for brook, brown and rainbow trout, but has taken more than its fair share of landlocked Atlantic salmon as well.
+Though originally tied to represent an emerging hexagenia mayfly, this pattern also does an excellent job mimicking small baitfish like smelt, dace, and other natural-found forage fish too.

 Recipe / Materials List